sensor-dream/APIVOF/guidelines/list-info/j-packs-in-system-fedora-34.md

-# For letter j, information about installed packages
+# For first letter j, information about installation packages

 <details>
 <summary>jacop</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Java Constraint Programming solver
+Short desc    : Java Constraint Programming solver
 URL          : http://jacop.osolpro.com/
-Лицензия     : AGPLv3 with exceptions
+License      : AGPLv3 with exceptions
-Описание     : Java Constraint Programming solver, JaCoP for short, is an open-source
+Descript     : Java Constraint Programming solver, JaCoP for short, is an open-source
              : Java library, which provides Java users with Constraint Programming
              : technology.
 JaCoP has been under active development since the year
              : 2001.
 Krzysztof Kuchcinski and Radoslaw Szymanek are the core